 In the Human Development and Family Science (HDFS) Ph.D. program, we train students to become the next generation of scholars, university faculty, and researchers.
 Our graduates have successfully obtained positions of their choice in some of the nation’s leading academic institutions.

 The HDFS curriculum addresses relational and family process in contemporary families, such as cohabiting couples, families of divorce and remarriage, military families, and foster families.
 Faculty are noted for their study of children’s friendships, couple dynamics, intimate partner violence, parenting practices, racial socialization, among other topics.
-You can view recent publications in the college’s faculty research database.

 M.S. / Ph.D.
 Option